Spectral Signatures of Vibronic Coupling in Trapped Cold Ionic Rydberg Systems

-\textbf{Model ---} We consider a chain of ions trapped within a linear Paul trap.
-The internal degrees of freedom of each ion are modelled by two levels, denoted $\ket{\downarrow}$ and $\ket{\uparrow}$, respectively representing an electronically low-lying ground state and high-lying Rydberg state of an alkali earth metal ion~\cite{muller2008}.
-The states are coupled by a laser with Rabi frequency~$\Omega$ and detuning~$\Delta$.
-The Rydberg state $\ket{\uparrow}$ is assumed to be a dressed state generated by coupling suitably chosen states from within the Rydberg manifold via a microwave (MW) field (see, e.g., Ref.~\cite{muller2008,zhang2020}).
-This dressing technique produces strong dipole interactions amongst Rydberg states with a strength that is parameterized by $V = (1 / 4 \pi \epsilon_{0})(d^{2} / R_{0}^{3})$~\footnote{See Supplemental Material for a detailed derivation of the spin-phonon coupled model Hamiltonian and values for experimental and theoretical parameters.} with $d$ the electric transition dipole moment between the microwave coupled Rydberg states and $R_{0}$ the equilibrium distance between ions.
-Recently, such MW dressed Rydberg states have been used to realize a submicrosecond entangling gate between trapped ions excited to Rydberg states~\cite{zhang2020}.
-This interaction among Rydberg states also gives rise to mechanical forces, as shown in Fig.~\ref{fig:model}a (see also Ref.~\cite{magoni2023}), that induce state-dependent displacements~\cite{li2012, gambetta2020}.
-Note, that mechanical effects are similarly present when single trapped ions are excited to Rydberg states, due to state-dependent changes of the (effectively) static ponderomotive trapping potential~\cite{higgins2017, vogel2019}.
-For the sake of simplicity, however, we will not account for these effects here, since they can be eliminated through precise control of the polarizability of the MW-dressed Rydberg states~\cite{pokorny2020}.
+\textit{Model.}---We consider a chain of ions trapped within a linear Paul trap.
+The internal degrees of freedom of each ion are modelled by two levels, denoted $\ket{\downarrow}$ and $\ket{\uparrow}$, that, respectively, represent an electronically low-lying ground state and high-lying excited Rydberg state of an alkaline earth metal ion~\cite{djerad1991}.
+These states are coupled by a laser with Rabi frequency~$\Omega$ and detuning $\Delta$.
+The state $\ket{\uparrow}$~is assumed to be a dressed Rydberg state that is generated by coupling two suitably chosen states from the Rydberg manifold via a microwave (MW) field (see Refs.~\cite{mokhberi2020, muller2008, zhang2020}).
+This dressing technique produces strong and controllable electric dipole-dipole interactions amongst Rydberg ions with a strength parameterized by $V \propto d^{2} / R_{0}^{3}$ with $d$ the electric transition dipole moment between the microwave coupled Rydberg states and $R_{0}$ the equilibrium distance between the ions~\footnote{See Supplemental Material at [URL] for a detailed derivation of the spin-phonon coupled model Hamiltonian and values for experimental and theoretical parameters, which additionally includes Refs.~\cite{gallagher1988, gallagher1994, gallagher2023, paul1990, wineland1998, leibfried2003, major2005, hucul2008, foot2004, aymar1996, berkland1998, cook1985, griffiths2017, griffiths2018, friedrich2017, saffman2010, bollinger1994, enzer2000, fishman2008, kleczewski2012, williams2013, inlek2017, kolbe2012, bachor2016, weber2017, louck2023, li2014, li2013}.}.
+The interaction amongst Rydberg states also gives rise to mechanical forces that, as shown in Fig.~\ref{fig:model}a, induce state-dependent displacements~\cite{li2012, gambetta2020}.
+Note that mechanical effects are also present when single trapped ions are excited into Rydberg states~\cite{higgins2017, vogel2019}.~For simplicity, we will not account for these here as they can be eliminated through precise control of the polarizability of the MW dressed Rydberg states~\cite{pokorny2020}.